Mighty Leaf Tea

 The Mighty Leaf Tea Company is a specialty tea manufacturer and distributor based in Emeryville, California.
-Mighty Leaf Tea was founded by husband and wife team, Gary Shinner and Jill Portman in 1996.
+It was founded in 1996 by Gary Shinner and Jill Portman.

-The company distributes tea through wholesale, retail, and online sales channels.
-Mighty Leaf sells both whole-leaf tea pouches and loose-leaf tea including black, oolong, green, white, and herbal teas.

-In 2007, Cooks Illustrated magazine named Mighty Leaf Organic Breakfast tea, as the “plain black tea."

 In August 2014, Mighty Leaf Tea was acquired by Peet's Coffee & Tea, which is owned by JAB Holding Company.

-Tasting Table placed Mighty Leaf Tea in second place in Green Tea Brands, Ranked.
+Tasting Table ranked Mighty Leaf Tea second place in "15 Green Tea Brands, Ranked".